ArslanYM/StarterHive/web/README.md

 ### Step 2:
 - Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the code button and then click the copy to clipboard icon.
+Go to your GitHub account, open the forked repository, click the code button, and click the copy to clipboard icon.

 ![clone](https://github.com/ArslanYM/StarterHive/assets/104521101/ffe2cb3b-d7e9-41fb-a7e6-8f5ca9d50dd0)

 Open a terminal and run the following git command:
    ```
-   git clone "url you just copied"
+   git clone "URL you just copied"
    ```
-where "url you just copied" (without the quotation marks) is the url to this repository (your fork of this project).
-See the previous steps to obtain the url.
+where "URL you just copied" (without quotation marks) is the URL to this repository (your fork of this project).
+See the previous steps to obtain the URL.

 ![opy](https://github.com/ArslanYM/StarterHive/assets/104521101/5947298f-dd52-478c-9cd9-f22791eea4a5)